rohitgirdhar/ActionVLAD/README.md

 This code has been tested on a Linux (CentOS 6.5) system, though should be compatible with any OS running python and tensorflow.

 1. TensorFlow (0.12.0rc0)
-   - There have been breaking API changes in v1.0, so this code is not directly compatible with the latest tensorflow release
+   - There have been breaking API changes in v1.0, so this code is not directly compatible with the latest tensorflow release.
+     You can try to use my pre-compiled [WHL file](https://cmu.box.com/shared/static/ayc9oeuwrmi5dnamdrz99n63bwnznely.whl).
    - You may consider installing tensorflow into an environment.
 On anaconda, it can be done by:

         ```bash